 Subject Description S.ADEL The applet deletion manager which also acts on behalf of the card issuer.
 It may be an applet ([JCRE22], §11), but its role asks anyway for a specific treatment from the security viewpoint.
 This subject is unique and is involved in the ADEL security policy defined in §7.1.3.1.
 S.APPLET Any applet instance.
 S.BCV The bytecode verifier (BCV), which acts on behalf of the verification authority who is in charge of the bytecode verification of the packages.
 This subject is involved in the PACKAGE LOADING security policy defined in §7.1.7.
-S.CAD The CAD represents the actor that requests, by issuing commands to the card, for RMI services.
-It also plays the role of the off-card entity that communicates with the S.INSTALLER.
+S.CAD The CAD represents off-card entity that communicates with the S.INSTALLER.
+If the TOE provides JCRMI functionality, this subject can also plays the role of the actor that requests, by issuing commands to the card, for RMI services.
 S.INSTALLER The installer is the on-card entity which acts on behalf of the card issuer.
 This subject is involved in the loading of packages and installation of applets.
 S.JCRE The runtime environment under which Java programs in a smart card are executed.
 S.JCVM The bytecode interpreter that enforces the firewall at runtime.
 S.LOCAL Operand stack of a JCVM frame, or local variable of a JCVM frame containing an object or an array of references.
 S.MEMBER Any object's field, static field or array position.
 S.PACKAGE A package is a namespace within the Java programming language that may contain classes and interfaces, and in the context of Java Card technology, it defines either a user library, or one or several applets.